kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 * __Simplicity__

     Specifically regarding syntax.
 ClojureScript is a Lisp based language.
 Lisp languages have minimal syntax.
-So minimal in fact we will be able to cover the syntax in this article.
+So minimal in fact, we will be able to cover the syntax in this article.

 * __Safety__